eyedz9/ad-legends-collaborator/caregiving-advice.md

-# The Heart of Caregiving: Compassionate Support for Loved Ones
+# The Heart of Caregiving: A Guide to Compassionate Support

+Eleanor Martinez spent twenty years caring for her mother with Alzheimer's.
+"I learned something new every day," she shares.
+"Caregiving is a journey of both challenges and profound love."

-[Full narrative content about caregiving strategies and support...]
+[Complete narrative content about caregiving...]